mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - Brand new weathers, with a much more naturalistic tone compared to the yellow color filter of vanilla, 360 panoramic cloud textures, and improved lighting & tonemapping.
 - Overhauls to interior lighting to give them a more dynamic and atmospheric look.
-- Dual-Render Scopes with variable zooms and night vision toggle on supported scopes.
+- Dual-Render Scopes with variable zoom levels and night vision toggle on supported scopes.
 - All energy weapons have built-in iron sights.
 - Redesigned blood, particle effects, and gore textures that fit within the New Vegas art style.
-- Bullet holes & casings match ammo and new impact effect.
+- New and improved ballistic impact effects.
 - Bullet tracers and bullet trails.
+- Bullet holes & casings match ammo.
 - Weapon intertia and ADS blur effects.
 - Radiation and drowning visuals.
 - Various vanilla-plus tweaks to textures.
-- High quality LOD's.
+- High quality LODs.

 ---